anqlproject/anql/README.md

 **Upcoming Focus**: We are placing special emphasis on enhancing the Math node to support advanced calculations, statistical analysis, plotting, and graph generation - all while maintaining the seamless note-taking experience that makes ANQL a productive workspace.

+### Tech Stack

+- **Tauri** - Cross-platform desktop application framework
+- **SQLite** - Local database storage
+- **Lexical** - Rich text editing engine
+- **React** - UI framework

 ## Platform Support

 Currently, ANQL is tested and optimized for macOS only.
 Windows and Linux support will be available soon.

-## Download

 Download the macOS binary: [GitHub releases](https://github.com/anqlproject/anql/releases/tag/0.1.0)

 ## Community

 Join our [Discord server](https://discord.gg/z5Jgg9m83) for discussions, report issues, or request new features.

-## Tech Stack

-- **Tauri** - Cross-platform desktop application framework
-- **SQLite** - Local database storage
-- **Lexical** - Rich text editing engine
-- **React** - UI framework

-## Version

-Current version: 0.1.0